DESTRUCTIVE DOGS: creating destructive behavior

 That doesn’t mean the problems cannot be solved, nor that you can never leave your dog alone.
 However, it does mean that you must examine the situation closely to find the cause and the solution for your problem.
 When you have identified the reason for a dog’s behavior, you can then take steps toward changing the behavior.

 The more time dogs spend alone, the harder it is for them to understand and remember the rules.
+Also, the longer they are allowed to “practice” behaviors you don’t like, the better they get at those behaviors.

 You may need to make minor adjustments to your own lifestyle to help solve your “dog problems.”
 If your dog spends the majority of the day and night outdoors, away from your companionship and guidance, then your problems will be especially difficult – if not impossible – to solve.